Krutika-bhandekar/Retail-Sales-Prediction/README.md

 * Model evaluation: Assessing the performance of the trained model.
 * Sales prediction: Using the trained model to make sales forecasts.

+The dataset used in this project consists of historical sales data and associated features.
+It includes information such as store ID, product ID, date, sales, promotions, and other relevant attributes.
+Due to confidentiality reasons, the exact dataset used in this project cannot be provided.
+However, you can use your own retail sales dataset or find publicly available datasets for retail sales forecasting.